 I'm David Wu.
+I currently work as a Software Engineer at AWS.
 I graduated from Princeton University in June 2019 with a B.S.E. in Mechanical and Aerospace Engineering.
-I currently work as a Software Engineer and I am a part-time M.S. student in Computer Science at Georgia Tech.
 Feel free to explore the site.
 A lot more coming in the future.

 B.S.E., Mechanical and Aerospace Engineering